yangaound/logutil/README.md

 ### class ``logutil.Simpleogger``(name=`__name__`, level='INFO', **handlerParams)
-This class inherits ``logging.Logger`` or its derived class.
+This class inherits ``logging.Logger`` or its derived class. argument `name` and `level` will be passed directly to the supper class and the argument `handlerParams` will be used to create a appropriate handler for this logger.
 When it instantiating, a `logging.FileHandler` will be created if the key work argument `filename` is present, otherwise `logging.StreamHandler` using `sys.stdout` as the underlying stream will be created.
 ```
 >>> import logutil
 >>> # create a logger named 'log' and write messages to stdout